JeremyBrown34/multibot_testing/README.md

 # Function to generate a question
     def generate_question(question_type):
         # Define prompts for different types of questions
-        basic_prompt = "Create a simple, common question that a new Uber driver might ask about their job." edge_case_prompt = "Create a complex or safety-related question that a new Uber driver might ask."
+        basic_prompt = "Create a simple, common question that a new Ridesharing company driver might ask about their job." edge_case_prompt = "Create a complex or safety-related question that a new Ridesharing company driver might ask."

     prompt = basic_prompt if question_type == 'basic' else edge_case_prompt